adrastia-oracle/adrastia-docs/pages/security/attack-vectors.md

 Arbitrageurs provide security by fixing any price discrepancies for a profit.
 {% /callout %}

 There's a very high chance that an arbitrage (more generally, MEV) bot will buy the cheap ETH (or other token) and sell it to other pools, DEXs, CEXs, etc. for a profit.
-This will happen immediately after our swap transaction as many bots compete for easy money like this.
+This will happen likely immediately after our swap transaction as many bots compete for easy money like this.
 As a result, our update transaction to the price accumulator won't see the manipulated price.

+Note: High gas prices can possibly make it unprofitable for arbitrage bots to fix the price.
+The lower the liquidity, the more likely it is for this to occur.
+We continue with our attack plan as if this isn't the case as we have protections from this explained below.

 There are two ways to prevent arbitragers from foiling our attack:
 1. Smart contracts: Carry out the attack in a single transaction with a smart contract.